 1. Name, Head office, Address, Year of foundation

 The organisation is called “German Doctors e.
 V.” with its head office in Bonn, Bad Godesberg.
 It was founded in 1983 and entered in the register of associations kept at the Bonn Local Court under the number 9695.
 Its address is: Löbestraße 1a 224, 53173 Bonn, Germany.

 Our work bears testimony to the value and dignity of every individual person.
 The German Doctors have been sending doctors to countries in the so-called ‘Third World’ since 1983.
 The aid we provide starts with the basic requirements of the patients.
 Every kind of illness affects the poorest of the poor especially seriously.
 In all its projects, the German Doctors is committed to enabling a life in dignity by providing health care, adequate nutrition and basic education for the underprivileged in developing countries.
 We provide basic medical care, aiming to prevent sickness and disease.
 We treat illnesses afflicting the poor, such as tuberculosis, and tropical diseases, like malaria.
 We also provide specialist advice on medicines and pharmaceuticals.

 3. Exemption certificate

 The German Doctors is exempted from paying corporation tax and trade tax.

 4. Names and functions of decision-makers

-The association’s institutions are the Executive Board, the Steering Committee, the Board of Trustees and the General Assembly.
+The association’s institutions are the Executive Board, the Steering Committee, the Advisory Group and the General Assembly.